 Before an administrator turns on this setting, they need to have at least one 2FA method set up for their own user.
 This is a precaution to prevent the administrator from being locked out of the site after turning on the requirement!
 Refer to the Setting up 2FA section below for instructions on how to set up a 2FA method.

 To enable this requirement you must be an administrator.
-After adding at least one 2FA method as noted above, navigate to Settings > Authentication and click on the Two-factor authentication setting.
+After adding at least one 2FA method as noted above, navigate to Settings > Users > User Settings and click on the Two-factor authentication setting.

 Here you can select the Required for option, and select whether to make 2FA required for All users, or Site Admins only.
 You will be required to re-authenticate using your default 2FA method before clicking the Update 2FA Requirements button to apply the change.

 From that point forward, the applicable users will be required to set up and verify a 2FA method upon their next login before they are able to proceed using their account.